 How Do Down Payments Help You?

 While it can be a hassle to come up with, a down payment helps you in many different ways.
 Here are three ways a down payment works to your advantage:

 - Improves your approval odds – Making a down payment gives you a better chance of getting approved.
 If you have bad credit, it can literally be the difference between being approved and being denied.

 - Lowers your monthly payment – Making a down payment also lowers your monthly loan payment.
 There's nothing wrong with having more cash flow each month.

 - Lowers the overall cost of the loan – On top of reducing your monthly payment, putting money down can save yourself a worthwhile amount overall.
 This is because a down payment lowers the amount of interest charges you pay, which lowers the total cost of the loan.
 This is even more true if you have bad credit and can only qualify for a higher than average interest rate.

 The Bottom Line

-You can get the process started right now by filling out our free and secure online auto loan request.
+Our fast and free service will work to match you to a dealership in your local area that can handle unique credit situations.
+You can get the process started right now by filling out our secure auto loan request form online.